fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_Capability.md

 ### `otherSurveillanceCapabilities`

 The properties `otherSurveillanceCapabilities` can be used to exchange surveillance capabilities that are not pre-defined.
-This is to allow for new capabilities or ANSP- specific capabilities that have not been designated standard codes.
+This is to allow for new capabilities or ANSP-specific capabilities that have not been designated standard codes.

 ### `surveillanceCapabilityCode`